Do You Know What to Do for a Hedgehog to Stay Active?

-You can allow you hedgehog to play by ensuring that he has a wheel to run on in his cage, along with letting him explore when you take him out of his cage.
-Some tips for letting your hedgehog play out of his cage:
+You can allow it to play by ensuring there is a wheel to run on inside the cage, along with letting it explore around when out of it.

-– Always make sure your pet hedgehog is supervised when out of his cage.
+– Always make sure it is always supervised when out of the cage.

-– You can get a gated play pen for your hedgehog to explore in so that you can keep a close eye on him while he has time outside of his cage.
+– You can get a gated playpen for your hedgehog to explore in so that you can keep a close eye on it while out of its usual sleeping area.

-– If your hedgehog seems shy when you take him out to play, let him snuggle on your lap for a few minutes until he’s ready to explore.
-He may also just want to stay snuggled on your lap for an hour or so, and that’s fine, too!
+– If your hedgehog seems shy when you take it out to play, let it snuggle on your lap for a few minutes until it is ready to explore.
+He may also want to stay snuggled on your lap, so that’s fine too!

-– Some hedgehogs are very snuggly, and may prefer to simply lay on your lap during play time while you watch TV or work on a hobby.
+– Some hedgehogs are very snuggly and may prefer to lay on your lap during playtime while you watch TV or work on a hobby.

-Playing with your hedgehog as talked about above and letting him explore out of his cage is a great for exercise, as well as letting him run on his wheel in his cage.
+Playing with your hedgehog and letting it explore out of the cage is an excellent idea for exercise, as well as allowing it to run on its wheel as long as it wants.

-We’d definitely suggest getting your hedgehog an excercise wheel.
-These are most hedgehogs’ favorites toy, and does a great job to keep them active.
-To see some wheels we suggest, click here.
+These are most hedgehogs’ favorites toy and do a great job of keeping them active.
+I’d suggest getting an exercise wheel for it.
+To see some wheels we recommend, click here.